-It acquired a second ex-Erebus VF Commodore for this year’s campaign, when Erebus placement Brian Cottee managed the team.
+It acquired a second ex-Erebus VF Commodore for this year’s campaign.

 Image took its first Super2 race win in over a dozen years when Jordan Boys broke through in the penultimate round at Sandown and he doubled his tally a fortnight later in Newcastle.

 Since then, Will Brown’s move from Eggleston Motorsport to Image for the 2020 Dunlop Super2 Series has also been announced as part of his path to a full-time Virgin Australia Supercars Championship seat at Erebus in 2021.

 Boys had sat all the way back in 19th in the standings after Round 3 of seven this year, before a turnaround which began at Round 5 at the Supercheap Auto Bathurst 1000.

 “The whole intention of this second season was to progress to the next level with the purpose of seeing results and a future direction,” said Ryan.

 “Terry has been a racer for 30-something years.
 He just needed a little bit of guidance just like the drivers do, so helping his team is really rewarding.

 “We had done some testing on our cars at Winton where we had an upgrade of damper that made a big difference to us, so we suggested a similar spec to Terry.